zapier/zapier-platform/packages/cli/docs/cli.md

 **Usage**: `zapier convert INTEGRATIONID PATH`

-The resulting CLI integraiton will be identical to its Visual Builder version and ready to push and use immediately!
+The resulting CLI integration will be identical to its Visual Builder version and ready to push and use immediately!

 If you re-run this command on an existing directory it will leave existing files alone and not clobber them.